g-s-k/bamhls/PROCESS.md

 - What should the output format be?
 The same as the input?
 Human readable in some sense?
 Switchable between both options?

+The answers, respectively:
+- The sorting should be based on bitrate.
+- No prior assumptions, but feel free to discuss ideas on how you’d address those problems during the panel review.
+- Correct, as the spec defines it, the audio tracks are grouped.
+- Output format should be the input to the next step in the process which would be the track selection.
+Up the implementation to define what they might look like.

+To elaborate a bit more on the second question, we could address those sorts of concerns in the track selection code - that module will likely be more tightly coupled to the actual network conditions and device resources.
+There we could discard variants with resolution too big to fit on the screen, or demote audio codecs without hardware acceleration.
+All that is assuming, of course, that the server we are talking to does not already dynamically handle those kinds of constraints with information we send over on request.

+In the interest of prototyping time, I chose to stick to the m3u8 format for output.
+Not only does that give us the ability to render line-by-line diffs (a good debugging feature) but the parsing library I selected (see below for more thoughts about that) supports bidirectional conversion between encoded text and a rich data structure, making that output step pretty trivial.
+If we wanted to use something a little nicer and more flexible, we could use JSON, msgpack or protobuf payloads to represent this data between our internal components.

 ## Some notes from development

 One rather important question was "is there an existing library to parse m3u8